wodory/flowmate/README.md

 Don't draw a shpae and type text.
 Write your story, process or task first, then make shpaes with the text automatically.
 It's just speedy and super simple.

+### How to Install

+1. Download the flowmate.zip and extract it.
+2. Run the sketch 3
+3. Select the menu, [Plugins >Reveal Plugins Folder…]
+4. Copy the folder you extract zip file at step 1 to the revealed directory.
+5. The 'flowmate' plugin is appeared the [Plugins] menu.

 ### Step 1
 Just text the label first,